dialex/start-testing/code/framework/robot/README.md

 - **Smoke Tests**
   - Access homepage on browser
 - **Functional Tests**
-  - Search for book
+  - Search for item
-  - Add book to cart
+  - Add item to cart